-TO: Virginia Barker, Natural Resources Management Director Attn: Amanda Elmore
+TO: Virginia Barker, Natural Resources Management Director

-RE: Item H.5., Extension of Temporary Moratorium on New Applications of Biosolids to Lands within Brevard County - Public Hearing
+RE: Item H.4., Extension of Temporary Moratorium on New Applications of Biosolids to Lands within Brevard County

-The Board of County Commissioners, in regular session on February 8, 2022, conducted the public hearing and executed and adopted Ordinance No. 22-04, extending the 180-day moratorium on new applications of biosolids to lands within Brevard County.
-Enclosed is a certified copy of the Ordinance.
+The Board of County Commissioners, in regular session on August 2, 2022, conducted the public hearing and adopted Ordinance No. 22-19, authorizing an extension of temporary moratorium on any new applications of Biosolids to lands within Brevard County for 365 days.
+Enclosed is the fully-executed Ordinance.